MEziliano/Bank-Churn-Predict/README.md

 Age: The customer age, in integer years. (numerical discrete variable)
 Tenure: The number of customer possessions. (numerical discrete variable)
 Balance: The value of the customer account balance. (numerical discrete variable)
-NumOfProducts: The number of financial products used by the customer. (numerical discrete variable)
+NumOfProducts:  (numerical discrete variable)
 HasCrCard: Indicate if the customer has a credit card or not. (logical variable)
 IsActiveMember: Indicate if the customer is an active member of the financial institution. (logical variable)
 EstimatedSalary: Estimated salary of the customer. (numerical discrete variable)
 Exited: Indicate if the customer left the financial institution (churn).
-This is the outcome variable. (logical variable)
+This is the outcome variable. (logical variable) -->
  </p>
 </details>